ikno-the-box-guy/AUT-MiniCAD/README.md

   Reverts the last drawing action.

 - `LOAD "fp"`
   Loads a file using the specified filepath.
-File loading is seen as one action: calling undo will undo all actions executed by the file.
-Any changes made to the fill color, border color or stroke width will not persist (i.e. changing the fill color inside the file will not affect the RECT command outside the file).
+File loading is seen as one action: calling ``UNDO`` will undo all actions executed by the file. \
+  Any changes made to the fill color, border color or stroke width within the file will not persist outside the file (i.e. changing the fill color inside the file will not affect the ``RECT`` command outside the file).

 # Multiple commands, input files and strict whitepsace